 When we reached Gabar Singh’s village, John gave him his sneakers, so that he would not have to wear his black ballroom shoes on future hikes.
 Later that day we met him in the street, clad in his best finery: Super-clean clothes and John’s sneakers.

 In October 1999, we met in South Dakota.
 This was during the period, where John had a great interest in measuring telluric ground currents and airborne electric charge at ancient structures and sacred sites in North America and Europe.
 It was his theory that they were not only constructed for religious purposes, but that their main purpose was to improve the yield of crops.
-The results would later be included in our book Seed of Knowledge, Stone of Plenty (which you can read in full elsewhere on this website, see ’Books’).
+The results would later be included in our book Seed of Knowledge, Stone of Plenty.
+(This book may be read in full elsewhere on this website, see Books).

 Later, we went up Black Elk Peak (formerly Harney Peak) in the Black Hills, the most sacred mountain of the Lakota.
 This was rather tiring, so at some point we took a break.
 John lay down and closed his eyes, resting his head on a rock.
 Immediately he felt dizzy and disorientated, so he got up to investigate.
 Through the rock ran a vein of quartz, a mineral that is highly conductive of electric ground current.
 John got out his instruments and started measuring.
 Typical for John – he wanted to rest, but ended up doing scientific work.

 We drove in two cars, because John was going to meet somebody in the seed business.
 One evening, at dusk, we were driving south on a completely straight highway.
 There were only a few clouds in the sky, no wind at all, and on our left, a huge, gorgeous Full Moon was rising.
 When we arrived at our hotel, John and I got out of our cars, looked at each other, and just smiled.